PocketDocLabs/structml/README.md

 ## Usage

 ### line_heal
-The `line_heal` module provides functions to heal strings of text that have been broken into multiple lines.
-This is useful for working with data that originates from a structured source, such as a PDF or a web page.
+The `line_heal` module provides functions to reconstruct the original continuous text from a string that has been broken into multiple lines.
+This is done by choosing the most probable way to join lines or paragraphs, and remove hyphens if appropriate.
+The best fitting option is chosen based on the perplexity of the text, using a language model.

 #### Functions
 ##### `parse`
-Heals a string of text and returns the healed string.
+`parse` is the main function of the `line_heal` module.
+It takes a string of text and returns the healed string.
 ```python
 def parse(string: str, verbose: bool = False, cuda: bool = True) -> str:
     """